March 22, 2021

 You can also set up training courses to deal with stress.
 With EdApp onboarding software, you’ll find a pre-made course called Personal Team Resilience that you can enroll your employees in.
 This free and editable course can help your employees learn to cope with the stress of the job.

-Lastly, an onboarding kit idea that can be really meaningful is welcome cards that are hand-written by the human resources team.
+Lastly, an onboarding kit idea that can be really meaningful is welcome cards that are hand-written by the hiring manager.
 Since most communications are done through computers these days, a personal welcome note shows extra care and consideration.
 It can be especially effective if the note comes directly from the head of the company.

 In this article, we discussed some onboarding kit ideas that you can use for new employees when welcoming them to your company.
-We have seen that many onboarding tasks have now been moved online, but even so, sending physical gifts or handwritten notes can have a big impact.
+We have seen that many onboarding tasks and new hire training have now been moved online.
+But even so, sending physical gifts or handwritten notes can have a big impact in introducing your company culture.
 What would you like to see included in an onboarding kit that was not included in this article?